bjj/exllamav2-openai-server/README.md

 * works with continue.dev, ollama webui, openai python module
 * can't vouch for multi-gpu because my other gpu hasn't arrived
 * does not limit input to context length or slide input when reaching context len
+* has a monitor URL
+* probably slow due to streaming everything

 ## Installation